openPMD/openPMD-viewer/README.md

 `ipython notebook tutorials/`

-NB: For [NERSC](http://www.nersc.gov/) users, if you have installed the openPMD-viewer on a NERSC machine, you can run the tutorials on a remote machine by logging in at [https://ipython.nersc.gov](https://ipython.nersc.gov), and by navigating to your personal copy of the directory `openPMD-viewer/tutorials`.
+NB: For [NERSC](http://www.nersc.gov/) users, you can run the tutorials on a remote machine by logging in at [https://ipython.nersc.gov](https://ipython.nersc.gov), and by navigating to your personal copy of the directory `openPMD-viewer/tutorials`.